- Wauwatosa School District

 Filing a Complaint

-If a person believes that the school district or any part of the school organization has inadequately applied the principles of student records policy, Title VI of the Civil Rights Act, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act or the Americans with Disabilities Act or in some way discriminates, a complaint may be filed with: Michael Parulski, Director of Student Services, 12121 W. North Ave., Wauwatosa, WI, 53226; (414) 773-1097.
+If a person believes that the school district or any part of the school organization has inadequately applied the principles of student records policy, Title VI of the Civil Rights Act, Title IX of the Educational Amendments of 1972, Section 504 of the Rehabilitation Act or the Americans with Disabilities Act or in some way discriminates, a complaint may be filed with: Luke Pinion, Chief of Pupil and Family Supports, 12121 W. North Ave., Wauwatosa, WI, 53226; (414) 773-1080.
 The school district encourages informational resolution of complaints.
 Address your concerns first to the teacher, principal or staff member directly involved.

 Human Growth + Development